ibm-cloud-docs/BlockStorage/snapshots.md

 You may need to take your storage volume back to a specific point in time because of user error or data corruption.

 1. Unmount and detach your storage volume from the host.
-   - Click [here](accessing_block_storage_linux.html)  for block storage on Linux instructions.
+   - Click [here](accessing_block_storage_linux.html)  for b{{site.data.keyword.blockstorageshort}} on Linux instructions.
-   - Click [here](accessing-block-storage-windows.html) for block storage on Microsoft Windows instructions.
+   - Click [here](accessing-block-storage-windows.html) for {{site.data.keyword.blockstorageshort}} on Microsoft Windows instructions.
-2. Click **Storage**, **Block Storage** in the customer portal.
+2. Click **Storage**, **{{site.data.keyword.blockstorageshort}}** in the customer portal.
 3. Scroll down and click on your volume to be restored.
 The Snapshots section of the Detail page will display a list of all saved snapshots along with their size and creation date.
 4. Click the **Actions** button for the snapshot to be used and click Restore.
   **Note**: Performing a restore will result in a loss of data that has been created or modified since the snapshot being used was taken.
 Once complete, your storage volume will be returned to the same state it was in when the snapshot was taken.
 A prompt will appear to notify you of this.
 5. Click **Yes** to initiate the restore.
 You will receive a message across the top of the page stating the volume was restored using the selected snapshot.
-Additionally, an icon will appear next to your volume on the Block Storage indicating that an active transaction is in progress.
+Additionally, an icon will appear next to your volume on the {{site.data.keyword.blockstorageshort}} indicating that an active transaction is in progress.
 Hovering over the icon produces a dialog indicating the transaction.
 The icon will disappear once the transaction is complete.
 6. Mount and re-attach your storage volume to the host.
-   - Click [here](accessing_block_storage_linux.html) for block storage on Linux instructions.
+   - Click [here](accessing_block_storage_linux.html) for {{site.data.keyword.blockstorageshort}} on Linux instructions.
-   - Click [here](accessing-block-storage-windows.html) for block storage on Microsoft Windows instructions.
+   - Click [here](accessing-block-storage-windows.html) for {{site.data.keyword.blockstorageshort}}on Microsoft Windows instructions.